pr4aveen/tp/docs/DeveloperGuide.md

 #### Alternative 1: Using Predicates

+Another implementation we considered was to add all `Project` and `Task` objects the same `UniqueItemsList`.
+The UI will only display projects when it is in the project view and tasks when it is in the tasks view.
+This will be done by modifying the predicates used on the `displayList` in `ModelManager`.
+Other commands such as `Find` will modify the predicate similarly.

+We have identified the following benefits and drawbacks of this implementation.

+Benefits:
+* This implementation is much simpler than having to maintain a separate list of `Task` objects for each project.
+It is likely that existing commands would not have to be changed as much.

+Drawbacks:
+* A bi-directional association between projects and tasks will be needed.
+This is unnecessary as a project is composed of multiple tasks.
+Tasks do not need to know which project they are a part of.
+* It might be harder and more time consuming to write rigorous tests for this implementation.

 #### Alternative 2: Projects can contain Projects
 Since projects and tasks are so similar, it may make more sense to treat them as the same object in the first place .
 Therefore, it is possible to model a project's sub-tasks as projects themselves.
 This results in a structure where